microsoft/vscode-docs/blogs/2020/07/27/containers-edu.md

 This post will serve as a guide to instructors looking to implement development containers in the classroom to create a smoother, more consistent environment for their students.

-To see dev containers in action and how students can get started in less than 5 minutes, check out our introductory student video ***link to video.***
+To see dev containers in action and how students can get started in just 5 minutes, check out our [introductory student video](https://youtu.be/Uvf2FVS1F8k).

 ## Guide for Instructors